Codecademy/docs/content/dart/concepts/list/terms/indexOf/indexOf.md

 ---
 Title: '.indexOf()'
-Description: 'Returns the first occurrence of the indicated element in a list.'
+Description: 'Returns the first occurrence of the given element in a list.'
 Subjects:
  - 'Computer Science'
  - 'Web Development'